bnjmnt4n/ofcrse/src/content/articles/postgres-rls.md

 <aside>

 Whew!
 We've finally reached the end of the post!
-This article initially started as just a short list of points (like above), but some of the points didn't semm paricularly useful without additional context.
+This article initially started as just a short list of points (like above), but some of the points didn't seem particularly useful without additional context.
 I added the example schema to demonstrate some points, and then I added more points, and then this article just begin to go on and on...

 </aside>